ElegantSoft/shopify-scraper/README.md

 - `/collections.json` — all collections
 - `/collections/{handle}/products.json` — products per collection

-The scraper hits these endpoints and falls back to HTML parsing for the logo.
+The scraper hits these endpoints and falls back to HTML parsing for the logo and collection images.